Bob Randall (Aboriginal Australian elder): Recognition

+He was known by the honorific "Tjilpi", a word meaning "old man" that is often translated as "uncle" – "Uncle Bob".

 Later life, death and legacy

-Later in life, Randall returned to his mother's country in Mutitjulu.
+He returned to his mother's country (his Ngura), Mutitjulu, after many years of living in other places, and is a recognised traditional owner of Uluru.

 His story was recorded in 2002 by the National Library of Australia for the Bringing Them Home oral history project.
 It also appeared in the associated publication Many Voices: Reflections on Experiences of Indigenous Child Separation.

+In 2011, he was interviewed by John Bannister as part of the Bringing Them Home after the Apology oral history project.

 Randall died in Mutitjulu on 12 May 2015, aged approximately 81.